shubham-agarwal-27/hooks-github-deploy-azure/README.md

  ```
    node node_modules/@shubham-agarwal-27/hooks-github-deploy-azure
  ```
+ - You will be promted for Azure Authentication, where you will be required to give your consent to the app.
- - Now, open the workflow_inputs.txt file that has been created in the root of your repository and give the following inputs:
+ - Now, open the confg.yml file that has been created in the root of your repository and give the following inputs:
    - **[Github PAT](https://github.com/shubham-agarwal-27/hooks-deploy-to-azure#gitub-pat)** (Required)
    - **[Subscription](https://github.com/shubham-agarwal-27/hooks-deploy-to-azure#subscription-id)** (Required)
    - **[Resource group](https://github.com/shubham-agarwal-27/hooks-deploy-to-azure#resource-group)** (Optional)